| History

 is also the organ that Mozart practiced on whilst in Bologna to take the

+entrance exam for the Bologna Philharmonic Orchestra.
 In the north transept, an inscription of 1731 marks the tomb of King Enzo.

 The adjoining (fenced off) chapel has a c.1250 painted Crucifix signed by Giunta